ariannagolf/tradewar/_tradewar/README.txt

 Also, running the program consecutively many times may lead to delays.
 This is most likely a result of the handling of the API calls which is something we were unable to resolve.
 To circumvent this issue, shut down the program and it should run faster again.
+See Screenshots folder to see how the application should look without issues.

 TODO